Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Discussion

 The last issue is the choice of the photometric profiles and the scale radius.
 We argue that the intermediate axis is more appropriate for dynamics given the need to convert from an elliptical galaxy to a spherical model.
 The intermediate axis is smaller by $q^{1/2}$ than the major axis, where $q$ is the axis ratio, making the stellar distribution more compact which will generically produce higher central dispersions for the same mass.
-This will drive the mass models to be less centrally concentrated and will lower $H_0$.
-In addition, \cite{Sersic1968} stellar dynamical models with $n\lesssim3$ allow higher velocity dispersions than the Hernquist profile.
-If the true mass distribution is a S\'ersic $n\lesssim3$ but it is modeled by a Hernquist profile, then the mass models should be more concentrated and would increase the inferred value of $H_0$.
-If the mass model is a Jaffe profile or a \cite{Sersic1968} $n\gtrsim3$ but it is modelled by a Hernquist profile then, the effect is the opposite because these models produce lower velocity dispersions.
-The existence of color gradients in early-type galaxies also leads to the problem of determining which photometric profile is ``correct''.
+This is now the standard choice for \cite{TDCOSMO2025}, but not in some earlier studies.
+Using the intermediate axis will drive the mass models to be less centrally concentrated and will lower $H_0$ compared to models using the major axis.
+The 3D light distributions in \cite{TDCOSMO2025} are based on multicomponent fits to the 2D photometric profiles.
+This is a significant improvement with respect to earlier studies, but there are still testable questions.
+For example, four of the eight lens galaxies are modeled with double S\'ersic profiles with indices fixed to $n_1=4$ and $n_2=1$, while fits to nearby galaxies show significant spreads in their indices \citep[e.g.,][]{Lange2016}.
+In S\'ersic models, overestimating the S\'ersic index leads to a more centrally concentrated distribution and a higher value of $H_0$ and vice versa.

+The existence of color gradients in early-type galaxies also leads to a more fundamental problem of determining which photometric profile is ``correct''.
 Based on a simple thought experiment, the correct profile is the one which weights the contributions of the different stellar populations leading to the color gradients by their equivalent width contributions to the spectra.

-There are efforts to obtain 2D kinematic maps of lens galaxies to better constrain the stellar dynamics.
-For example, in \cite{TDCOSMO2025} the lens RX~J1131$-$1231 is modeled using 2D kinematics using data from KCWI and NIRSpec.
-Such data are still subject to most of the systematic issues we consider.
-The smaller effective aperture of these new data makes them more prone to the systematic problems associated with the anisotropy and photometric model assumptions (see Table~\ref{tab:summary} compared to the systematics associated to the previous velocity dispersion measurements in Table~\ref{apptab:summary}).
+This is not the same as using the light profile closest to the wavelength region of the absorption lines used to determine the velocity dispersion.
+This is an interesting challenge at the required levels of precision, since in the presence of multiple stellar populations with differing kinematics, the quantity $n$ (Eqn.~\ref{eqn:weighting}) appearing in the Jeans equation corresponds to no easily measured quantity like a photometric brightness profile.
+A first approach to assess the potential biases that this effect may cause could be to measure the velocity dispersions and light profiles at different wavelength ranges.